Vinai Kumar Saxena: National Council for Civil Liberties of India

 In 1991, he started the National Council for Civil Liberties of India (NCCL), an NGO headquartered in Ahmedabad.
 His organisation opposed Medha Patkar and the Narmada Bachao Andolan, an environmental initiative aimed at the ecological preservation and prevention of the displacement of thousands of people owing to the construction of the Sardar Sarovar Project in Gujarat, and other upcoming hydro projects on Narmada Valley.
 A long-running criminal defamation case filed by Saxena in 2001 against Patkar culminated in her conviction by the Delhi Court on 24 May 2024.
 The court held Patkar guilty of defamation.

-As president of the NCCL, he unsuccessfully petitioned the Gujarat High Court in 2011 against then-Governor of Gujarat Kamla Beniwal’s appointment of retired judge Rameshchandra Amrut Mehta as Lokayukta, claiming a “breach of constitutional propriety” for "bypassing" the advice of the state’s council of ministers, led by then–Chief Minister Narendra Modi, who would later, as Prime Minister, appoint him the Lieutenant Governor of Delhi.
+As president of the NCCL, he unsuccessfully petitioned the Gujarat High Court in 2011 against then-Governor of Gujarat Bw's appointment of retired judge Rameshchandra Amrut Mehta as Lokayukta, claiming a "breach of constitutional propriety" for "bypassing" the advice of the state's council of ministers, led by then–Chief Minister Narendra Modi, who would later, as Prime Minister, appoint him the Lieutenant Governor of Delhi.
 However, in 2012, the appointment of the Lokayukta in Gujarat was upheld by multiple courts, including the Gujarat High Court and the Supreme Court of India.
-The courts dismissed Saxena's petition, holding that while “the governor is bound to act under the advice of the Council of Ministers,” Mehta’s appointment was valid as it was made in consultation with the Chief Justice of the Gujarat High Court.
-The post of Gujarat’s Lokayukta, the state’s anti-corruption ombudsman, had been vacant for over nine years before the Governor made efforts to initiate an appointment.
+The courts dismissed Saxena's petition, holding that while "the governor is bound to act under the advice of the Council of Ministers," Mehta's appointment was valid as it was made in consultation with the Chief Justice of the Gujarat High Court.
+The post of Gujarat's Lokayukta, the state's anti-corruption ombudsman, had been vacant for over nine years before the Governor made efforts to initiate an appointment.